 - Review of the calendar of activities

 The SAARC Secretariat is based in Kathmandu, Nepal.
-It coordinates and monitors implementation of activities, prepares for and services meetings, and serves as a channel of communication between the association and its member states as well as other regional organizations.
+It coordinates and monitors the implementation of activities, prepares for and services meetings, and serves as a channel of communication between the association and its member states as well as other regional organizations.
 The Secretariat is headed by the Secretary General, who is appointed by the CoM from member states in alphabetical order for a term of three years.
-His Excellency Mr. Amjad Hussain B. Sial from Pakistan is the current Secretary General.
-The Secretary General is assisted by eight Directors on Deputation from the member states.
+His Excellency Mr. Esala Ruwan Weerakoon, a Sri Lankan diplomat, is the present Secretary General of the organization since March 1, 2020, with his term set to conclude by the end of February 2023.
+The next nomination for Secretary General has been considered Mr. Golam Sarwar, a Bangladeshi career diplomat The Secretary General is assisted by eight Directors on Deputation from the member states.

-More information on SAARC Secretariat can be found in the Official Website of the SAARC.
+More information on SAARC Secretariat can be found on the Official Website of the SAARC.

 In its initial stage, SAARC concentrated on non-controversial issues only, e.g., population, health, communications, postal, agricultural and rural development and so on.
-Subsequently, SAARC began to focus on some other important matters like finance, economy, trade, energy, climate change, transport etc. Nearly over three and a half decades, SAARC adopted numerous legal instruments covering both agreements and conventions in regulating mutual collaboration and cooperation in some common areas of interests.
+Subsequently, SAARC began to focus on some other important matters like finance, economy, trade, energy, climate change, transport etc. For nearly over three and a half decades, SAARC adopted numerous legal instruments covering both agreements and conventions in regulating mutual collaboration and cooperation in some common areas of interest.
 Some of its agreements are as follows: